puppetlabs/puppet-docs/source/puppet/4.9/custom_types.markdown

 ### Agent-Side Pre-Run Resource Validation (Puppet 3.7 and Later)

-A resource may have prerequisites on the target, without which it cannot be synced.
-In some cases, if the absence of these prerequisites would be catastrophic, you may want to abort the whole catalog run if you detect a missing prerequisite.
+A resource can have prerequisites on the target, without which it cannot be synced.
+In some cases, if the absence of these prerequisites would be catastrophic, you might want to abort the whole catalog run if you detect a missing prerequisite.

 In this situation, you can define a method in your type named `pre_run_check`.
 This method can do any check you want.
 It should take no arguments, and should raise a `Puppet::Error` if the catalog run should be aborted.